-The class NP is the class of the problems that have a verification algorithm which runs in polynomial time in the size of the input.
+The class NP is the class of the decision problems that have a verification algorithm which runs in polynomial time in the size of the input.

-That is: problem X is in class NP if and only if there is a polynomial p(t) such that, given an instance I of size n of X and a potential solution S, we can determine if S is really a solution of I in time at most p(n).
+That is: problem X is in class NP if and only if there are a polynomial p(t) and an algorithm A running in time O(p(n)) for inputs of size n which, however given in input an instance I of X and a potential witness w that the answer to I is YES, determines if w is really so.